-A daily oral hygiene habit is vital to ensure optimal oral health.
+A daily oral hygiene habit is vital to ensure optimal oral health and preventing dental problems.
 Brushing twice a day and flossing daily can prevent gum disease, tooth decay, and other oral health issues.
 While you may already know how to brush your teeth properly, refreshing yourself on the basics may improve your dental health.
 Here are some tips from Dr. Antonio Oliviero of Dentistry on Broadway for brushing your teeth thoroughly.

 Choosing a ToothBrush

 First, choose the right toothbrush.
 Ignore the medium and hard-bristled toothbrushes in the grocery aisle.
 These brushes will only be harmful to your sensitive gum tissue and could damage your tooth enamel.
 Only use soft bristled toothbrushes approved by the American Dental Association.
 Tongue scrapers on the heads of toothbrushes might be beneficial but these additions are not necessary.
 You can adequately clean your tongue using the bristles of your toothbrush.